elyserobinson/elyserobinson/README.md

 ## About Me

-I am the Founder of [Switch Into Tech](https://switchintotech.com) [NewsIn.it](https://NewsIn.it) and an Azure Cloud Engineer...in love with Mexico, researching any and everything, and helping people get into the tech industry.
+I am the Founder of [Switch Into Tech](https://switchintotech.com) and [NewsIn.it](https://NewsIn.it) and an Azure Cloud Engineer...in love with Mexico, researching any and everything, and helping people get into the tech industry.

 ## Current Facts